 Director, Division of Cardiology

-Prior to joining Nicklaus Children's Hospital, formerly Miami Children’s Hospital, Dr. Rhodes served as chief for the Duke Clinical Heart Program and Duke Children’s Heart Center in Durham, North Carolina.
+Prior to joining Nicklaus Children's Hospital, formerly Nicklaus Children’s Hospital, Dr. Rhodes served as chief for the Duke Clinical Heart Program and Duke Children’s Heart Center in Durham, North Carolina.
 He was also co-director of the Duke Adult Congenital Heart Program.